raul23/clustering-text/README.rst

    self.labels_ = np.random.randint(0, self.n_clusters, X.shape[0])

-But keep in mind what they say about random labeling scikit-learn's tutorial `Clustering text documents using k-means <https://scikit-learn.org/stable/auto_examples/text/plot_document_clustering.html#clustering-evaluation-summary>`_:
+But keep in mind what they say about random labeling in scikit-learn's tutorial `Clustering text documents using k-means <https://scikit-learn.org/stable/auto_examples/text/plot_document_clustering.html#clustering-evaluation-summary>`_:

  The homogeneity, completeness and hence v-measure metrics do not yield a baseline with regards to random labeling: this means that depending on the number of samples, clusters and ground truth classes, a completely random labeling will